 On the morning of the day we were due to depart, the missing flight to Mexico City had still not been confirmed.
 We decided to board the flight to Los Angeles and hope that the problem was sorted out by the time we arrived.

 At 5 p.m. we settled into two Economy-class seats on a Qantas flight 17 to Los Angeles.
 The flight would take about 13½ hours.
 We remained plugged into the movie screen in front of us for as long as possible to escape cramped conditions in our mind’s eye.
 I watched Gravity for the illusion of space, and then Fury because it was Susie’s turn with the noise-cancelling headphones, and I had heard that the dialogue was completely unintelligible anyway.
 Before I finally attempted to sleep I watched Before I go to sleep.

-According to the clock, we arrived at Los Angeles International Airport on 30 April about 3¼ hours before we left Sydney.
-We made our way to the Aeromexico counter to see if STA had managed to book us onto our connecting flight to Mexico.
+On arrival at Los Angeles International Airport, we made our way to the Aeromexico counter to see if STA had managed to book us onto our connecting flight to Mexico.
 Apparently this had been done, but we could not check in until three hours before lift-off.
 That meant we had to kill six extra hours in Los Angeles Airport.

 LAX was being renovated so there was not enough seating; the Wi-Fi did not work, and there were few food outlets.
 After some strategic loitering we secured two plastic seats in a long row near a door, and we bought a coffee and a cola to get us through the hours.

 When we returned to the Aeromexico counter, the queue was frightful.
 Our only compensation was that we were surrounded by Mexicans.
 It had been a long time since we last heard that beautiful accent, and once we were though the check-in process, we allowed ourselves to get excited by the prospect of returning to Hispanoamerica.